-The measurements included in the CTG.xls file correspond only to foetal heart rate features (e.g., basal value, accelerative/decelerative events), computed by an automatic system.
+The measurements included in the CTG.xls file correspond only to foetal heart rate (FHR) features (e.g., basal value, accelerative/decelerative events), computed by an automatic system on FHR signals.
 The classification corresponds to a diagnostic category assigned by expert obstetricians independently of the CTG.